Working in the private sector can be tough at times. In some cases, there are high targets, competitive colleagues, and overly demanding management.

 People who work in health and social care are not motivated by money at all.
-They’re only motivated by seeing the people that they care for overcome their own challenges they face on a daily basis.
+They’re only motivated by seeing the people that they care to overcome the challenges they face daily.
 And this leads me onto the next sign to look out for.

 2. You Prefer Helping People

-You get a chance to understand their concerns and be able to reach a resolution.
+You get a chance to understand their concerns and be able to resolve them.
 But then again, you will come across some angry customers.

-And they will get angry if you are not able to comply with their request for a refund with it not abiding to the company’s refund policy.
+And they will get angry if you are not able to comply with their request for a refund with it not abiding by the company’s refund policy.

 Saying that, working in health and social care, you will encounter some very difficult patients.
 The only difference is, you are doing what you can to help people for their own good instead of preventing a private sector firm from losing money.

-There could be a number of reasons as to why a sales person may be struggling to achieve their target, whether that may be down to personal circumstances or by encountering a string of extremely difficult clients.
+There could be several reasons as to why a salesperson may be struggling to achieve their target, whether that may be down to personal circumstances or by encountering a string of extremely difficult clients.
 But unfortunately, these considerations are not taken into account.
 (Harsh, but true).

-In health and social care, the number one priority is ensuring the person (or people) that you are looking after, whether they are elderly, have a disability, an addiction or a learning difficulty, is taken care off.
+In health and social care, the number one priority is ensuring the person (or people) that you are looking after, whether they are elderly, have a disability, an addiction, or a learning difficulty is taken care of.

-Health and social care professionals do have certain protocols and procedures to abide.
+Health and social care professionals do have certain protocols and procedures to abide by.
 This is to ensure patients are receiving the best possible care whilst maintaining the well-being of the health and social care worker.

 For you, this might be an extremely difficult working environment, as you do see yourself as a people person who likes to share your emotions.
 Also, you’re not afraid to share your emotions.

 However, sometimes being too emotionally invested can have its downsides.
 If you see a patient going through a hard time, then it can be an extremely heartbreaking situation.
-But that’s what health and social care professional go through on a daily basis.
+But that’s what health and social care professionals go through daily.

 Fortunately, measures have been put in place to ensure the emotional well-being of health and social care workers are in good check.
 In the UK, healthcare workers gather together at the end of their shift to share and reflect on their working day.

-These post-shift reflection periods tends to last anywhere between 10 minutes to half-an-hour.
+These post-shift reflection periods tend to last anywhere between 10 minutes to half-an-hour.
 This little window of time has proven to be very therapeutic for the workers.